marcbrandner/vagrant-jupyterlab-docker/README.md

 __Be careful:__ Token authentication is disabled.

-Files monted on `synced_path` can be accessed via folder `work` in JupyterLab's scope in the file browser.
+Files mounted using `synced_paths` in `vagrant_custom.yaml` can be accessed via folder `work` in JupyterLab's scope in the file browser.

 # Advanced